 This mission is typically meant to solve a problem for the good of all mankind and gives them a powerful sense of purpose.
 This purpose demands much of their energy, and they are more than happy to spend their time making a significant impact on the world.

-10. The Self-Actualized Person Seeks Peak Experiences
+10. They Seek Peak Experiences

 Self-actualized people seek frequent peak experiences.
 These are not everyday experiences of joy—they are experiences that involve a heightened sense of wonder, awe, or ecstasy—a feeling of transcendence.